steveoni/v4/content/featured/Zindi/index.md

 showInProjects: true
 ---

-Participated in Zindi comeptiton as an Individual and Also has a Team.
+Participated in Zindi comeptiton as an Individual and has a Team.
 Was priviledge to be among the first 3 and first 20 for most of the competition.